karatelabs/karate/karate-netty/README.md

 ```
 karate -h
 ```

+But it is a good starting point for you to script complex automation, using the [Java API](https://github.com/intuit/karate#java-api) that Karate makes available.

 ## Downloading
 Note that the [ZIP Release](#quick-start) is recommended for those new to Karate - or who don't have much programming experience.
 If you are just looking for the single JAR file or executable, please read on.